bpgs08/Bobs-Burgers/README.md

 * A way for Bob to set the burger of the day for each day of the week
 * A creative and engaging UI/UX

-## Requirements

-The only hard requirement is that you must use a modern version of React.
-The patterns you use is totally up to you.
-This App was bootstrapped with CRA (Create React App).
-Try to keep the user experience in mind.

-Feel free to use any additional frameworks or libraries you'd like.

-**Bonus Points For:**

-* Unit tests
-* Use of TypeScript
-* React Hooks

 ## Getting Started

 To get started, just run the following commands: